wo-language/wo/justifications.md

 This is just like the tuple type but without parens, which makes perfect sense.
 This is basically just allowing tuples as a type beyond the return type.
 All the same logic would follow; tuples can also be null and have methods.

-I think it should always have parantheses.
+I think it should always have parentheses.
 This also differentiates it with tuple literals.

 ```go
 type Walk = (distance float32, StayedHome + Outdoors(destinations ...string))